Updated on 2024-12-09 GMT+08:00

 CREATE TABLE CHECK

-In GaussDB(DWS), when creating a table, you can place the CHECK constraint of a column after the column field or below the column field.
-The syntax is as follows: CHECK (column namel > 0), To name the CHECK constraint or define the CHECK constraint of multiple columns, use the CONSTRAINT chk_name CHECK (column_namw1 >0 AND column_name2='x>x").
+When creating a table in GaussDB(DWS), you can place the CHECK constraint of a column after the column field or below the column field.
+The syntax is as follows: CHECK (column name > 0), To name the CHECK constraint or define the CHECK constraint of multiple columns, use the CONSTRAINT chk_name CHECK (column_namw1 >0 AND column_name2='x>x") syntax.

 The CHECK constraint is also removed if the table is removed.